 The Turks and Caicos doesn’t have the nightlife and parties of many other Caribbean destinations, yet there’s always a lively local place to be found.

-The local drinking age in the Turks and Caicos is 18.
+The drinking age in the Turks and Caicos is 18.
+Shops and liquor stores may ask to see IDs for persons that appear to be under 18 or 21.

 The Turks and Caicos features one locally brewed and produced beer: Turk’s Head.
 It’s brewed in three beer variants: lager, amber, and an IPA (Island Hopping Ale).